lsst-dm/dmtn-091/index.rst

 DRP Test Datasets
 =================

-The DRP team semi-regularly processes three datasets (all public Subaru Hyper Suprime-Cam data) at different scales: testdata_ci_hsc, HSC RC2, and HSC PDR1.
+The DRP team semi-regularly processes many of the following datasets at different scales.

 CI
 --